RGB-Tools/rgb-lib/README.md

 These include typical flows for issuing/sending/receiving assets and the state transitions of an asset transfer.

-## Known issues
-- running all tests in parallel opens a lot of file descriptors and may hit the default limit (e.g. 1024); should that happen, the limit needs to be increased (e.g. `ulimit -n 3072`); running tests in smaller batches (e.g.
-  `cargo test send` is also possible)

 ## Roadmap
 - add an API to extend `BlindData` expiration
 - add a backup/restore system